ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 For more information about ordering through the IBM Cloud CLI, see [Working with the Block Storage service (ibmcloud sl block)](/docs/cli?topic=cli-sl-block-storage#sl_block_volume_order){: external}.
 {: tip}

-By default, you can provision a combined total of 700 {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} volumes.
-To increase the number of your volumes, contact your sales representative.
-For more information about increasing limits, see [Managing Storage limits](/docs/BlockStorage?topic=BlockStorage-managingstoragelimits).
-{: important}

 ## Ordering {{site.data.keyword.blockstorageshort}} by using the API
 {: #orderingthroughAPI}